 Take your lunch or breaks with your employees.
 It helps show you do not consider them beneath your association.
 It also gives you an opportunity to have a conversation that is not work related.
 This goes a long way towards maintaining the connection you need.

 Another way to connect with your employees and with the workplace is to do a daily Gemba walk.
 This is where you go to where the work is being done and observe and interact with your employees.
 You can read more about taking a Gemba walk in this earlier article “Why Management Should Go to Gemba”.

-Acknowledge how the contributions of your employee has helped your company.
+Recognize how the contributions of your employee has helped your company.
 “Thank you for all of your hard work on this project.
-We will save a lot of money due to your efforts.”
+We will save a lot of money because of your efforts.”
 This shows the employee how valuable their work is to the company.

-Acknowledgment must be sincere to do any good.
+Recognition must be sincere to do any good.
 Do not pass out remarks for any reason.
-If your employee has worked hard on something and done a good job, they almost expect to be acknowledged for it.
+If your employee has worked hard on something and done a good job, they almost expect to be recognized for it.
 It affirms that their work is appreciated and that you respect the work that they do.

 Challenge Your Employees

 The drudgery of doing the same thing, day after day, year after year can cause a good employee to suffer low morale over time.
 While the employee may be filling a vital role in the work that they do, they probably will appreciate a new challenge or task.